-If you have experienced significant trauma, it is highly likely that have an impaired response to stress.
+If you have experienced significant trauma, it is highly likely that you have an impaired response to stress.
 Trauma shifts the body’s nervous, hormonal and immune systems.
 These shifts take a toll on both the mind and body and are often not considered by healthcare providers when working with chronic illness.
 Trauma (which includes early loss, abuse, neglect and household dysfunction) leaves scars.

 Trauma can make you feel separate from life, from your loved ones and from your purpose.